 Security and Privacy for Distributed Learning Techniques in IoT-Driven Health Services (SePRIO)

 The primary objective of the SePRIO project is to investigate and integrate security and privacy into distributed learning techniques, with a focus on health use cases involving IoT, and to analyze the limitations and trade-offs.
-The project will lead to an open-source software asset, publications, and concrete collaboration between ZHAW and ITÜ.
+The project will lead to an open-source software asset, publications, and concrete collaboration between ZHAW and ITU.

 Description

-The surge in digital health data generated, stored, and processed is a significant phenomenon leading to numerous technical and practical challenges regarding how these data will be shared, processed, and stored in efficient, secure, privacy-preserving, and scalable solutions for various use cases in the health domain.
+The surge in digital health data is a significant phenomenon, leading to numerous technical and practical challenges regarding how these data will be shared, processed, and stored in efficient, secure, privacy-preserving, and scalable solutions for various use cases in the health domain.
 Therefore, there is a strong need for innovative, robust, and privacy-preserving distributed learning techniques that effectively implement the underlying data processing/analytics principles without compromising efficiency and utility in health applications.
+Specifically, secure aggregation and privacy-preserving techniques for distributed learning, such as Federated Learning (FL), should be implemented, tested, and integrated in health use cases with IoT devices.

-In that regard, the primary objective of the SePRIO project is to investigate and integrate security and privacy into distributed learning techniques, with a focus on digital health use cases.
+In that regard, the primary objective of the SePRIO project is to investigate and integrate security and privacy into distributed learning techniques, with a focus on digital health use cases involving IoT.
 To this end, first, we will explore a wide range of secure aggregation and privacy-preserving techniques.
+Then, we will integrate these techniques into our AI infrastructure and use our augmented distributed learning models (e.g., FL) to analyze open health dataset(s).
+Finally, we will explore the limitations and trade-offs.

 Key data